BendoFlex/bendoflex/README.md

      -Symfony works : Coming Soon ...

 - 👯 I’m looking to collaborate on ...

-     Meaning full projects in environnemnt, social and education If you are a IT recruiter and you seek a reckless and passionnate developper ? feel free to send a  mail at : joanzaf@lilo.org
+     Meaning full projects in environnement, social and education If you are a IT recruiter and you seek a reckless and passionnate developper ? feel free to send a  mail at : joanzaf@lilo.org